mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 ---

-# End of a Chapter, Beginning of a Book
+# End of a Chapter, Start of a Book

 Truly if you have come this far: Thank you very much for your valuable time.
-I hope you will get *something* useful out of this wall of text.
-But more than that I hope that I have somewhat piqued your interest to know *more*.
+I hope you have gotten *something* useful out these ramblings of an insane fool.
+But more than that I hope that I have somewhat piqued your interest to know more.
+You can see what I am working on next on the [Kanban]({% link kanban.md %}) page.

-I'd be grateful if you joined me on this long journey.
+I'd be grateful if you joined me on this long journey ahead.

 ---